SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%newrolemenu** `<message ID> <emoji> <role>`
     Info: Admin only.
 Creates a new entry for a role menu.
 Mention the Role or use Role ID and make sure the Bot has access to this emoji.
     Example: `%newrolemenu 858117781375418389 🥰 @Server Events`

+**%note** `<note: Optional>`
+    Info: Sets your note on your profile, up to 150 characters long.
+Leave it blank to delete the note.
+    Example: `%note test note`
+    Aliases: setnote, spnote

 **%pickmeup**
     Info: Gives you an inspiring quote.

 **%ping**
     Info: Gets the response time of the Bot, not yourself.
 Usually around 100-150ms.

+**%pockets** `<pocket1, pocket2,..: Optional>`
+    Info: Updates your pockets listed on your profile.
+Up to 10 characters, separate them by commas.
+Accepts names, commonly used nicknames and the Fighter Numbers.
+Leave the field blank to delete the characters.
+    Example: `%pockets incin, wii fit, 4e, paisy`
+    Aliases: pocket, setpocket, sppockets, profilepockets

 **%poll** `<"question"> <"option 1"> <"option 2">`
     Info: Creates a poll for users to vote on with reactions.
 Takes 2-10 Options.
 If the question or the options have more than 1 word in them, make sure to surround them with quotes.
     Example: `%poll "What is your favourite Ice cream?"
 Chocolate Strawberry "None of the above"`

+**%profile** `<@user: Optional>`
+    Info: Gets you the profile of the mentioned user, if you dont specify a user, this will get your own.
+    Example: `%profile @Phxenix`
+    Aliases: smashprofile, profileinfo, userprofile

 **%randomquote**
     Info: Gets you a random quote from someone.